Optimal Index Assignment for Scalar Quantizers and M-PSK via a Discrete Convolution-Rearrangement Inequality: Problem Formulation

+Each quantization level is modulated as an $M$-PSK symbol following the bijective mapping $\bm{\pi}$, and the $M$-PSK symbol is then transmitted over a memoyless channel with an additive noise following a symmetrically decreasing probability density function (such as the AWGN channel).
+At the receiver, an $M$-PSK demodulator detects the most likely transmitted index based on the received signal and the quantizer decoder reconstructs the source symbol by producing the quantization level corresponding to the detected index.
+The channel MSD is defined as

-where $P(s_j|s_i)$ is the probability that $s_j$ is detected conditioned on $s_i$ is transmitted.
+where $P(s_j|s_i)$ is the probability that $M$-PSK symbol $s_j$ is detected conditioned on $s_i$ is transmitted.
 The optimal IA problem is to find $\bm \pi$ that minimizes $D_C(\bm{\pi})$ over the set of all possible permutations.
-In \cite{chan2005index}, the zigzag mapping produced by the permutation $\bm \pi_{zz} \triangleq [0,1,3,\ldots,M-1,\ldots,6,4,2]$ was proved to be an optimal IA for the AWGN channel at a sufficiently high SNR.
-However, the optimal IA for non-asymptotic SNRs is still an open problem.
+It is worth noting that the zigzag mapping \cite{chan2005index} is produced by the permutation